Security incidents involving Barack Obama: Larry Mitchell Hopkins

 On April 20, 2019, the FBI arrested Larry Mitchell Hopkins.
 According to the FBI, Hopkins stated that he and his militia band, the United Constitutional Patriots, were training to assassinate Obama.
+On January 2, 2020, Hopkins pleaded guilty to a federal charge of being a felon in possession of a firearm.
+On April 15, 2020, he was sentenced to 21 months in prison.